eyy/classics/README.md

 - [Myosotis](/gebrkn/Myosotis) – Middle-Liddel Desktop Interface for Mac OSX and Windows.
 Written in Javascript and built with node-webkit
 - [lsj-kindle](itayperl/lsj-kindle) – Middle-Liddell as a Kindle dictionary
 - [Perseus Word Search](librum/Perseus-Word-Search) – A graphical interface for Mac OSX to browse the greek word database of Perseus
+- [iOS Ancient Greek Keyboard](/ryanfb/iOS-Ancient-Greek-Keyboard) – Ancient Greek Keyboard for iOS 8+
+- [Greek Reference](/blinskey/greek-reference) - An ancient Greek lexicon and grammar for Android

+# code
 - [hexameter](epilanthanomai/hexameter) – Libraries and command-line tools for metrical analysis of epic Greek hexameter
 - [Latin and Ancient Greek for NLTK](/hapaxapah/Latin_and_Ancient_Greek_for_NLTK) – Ancient Greek and Latin for the Natural Language Toolkit
-- [iOS Ancient Greek Keyboard](/ryanfb/iOS-Ancient-Greek-Keyboard) – Ancient Greek Keyboard for iOS 8+
-- [Greek Reference](/blinskey/greek-reference) - An ancient Greek lexicon and grammar for Android
+- [/ajkannan/Classics](/ajkannan/Classics) – Latin dictionary and scansion in python

 ## data
 - [Thesaurus Morphologicus Linguae Graecae](/gcelano/Thesaurus_Morphologicus_Linguae_Graecae) – Morphological forms of Ancient Greek as derived from the LSJ